 Lebanon House (Ливанский дом) chain has two restaurants in walking distance from the Kremlin, one at 5 Teatralny Proezd and the other at 1 Maneznaya Square.
 These restaurants are among very few places which offer cardamom scented coffee brewed in jezve.

-Jerusalem restaurant on the top floor of a synagogue at 6 Bolshaya Bronnaya Street offers impressive views of the central Moscow.
+Jerusalem restaurant on the top floor of a synagogue at 6 Bolshaya Bronnaya Street offers views of the central Moscow.
 The cuisine is more Caucasian than Jewish, some visitors say.
 Nevertheless, many guests praise their humus and Israeli wine.

 Tel-Aviv restaurant at 30 Tsvetnoy Boulevard is known for Israeli and Mediterranean specialities, but it also offers food popular among European and Middle Asian Jews.